Wayne Hall (ice hockey)

-Gary Wayne Hall (born May 22, 1939) is a Canadian retired professional ice hockey winger who played four games in the National Hockey League for the New York Rangers in December 1960, before being returned to the Kitchener Beavers.
+Gary Wayne Hall (born May 22, 1939) is a Canadian retired professional ice hockey winger who played four games in the National Hockey League for the New York Rangers in December 1960.
+The rest of his career, which lasted from 1959 to 1972, was spent in the minor leagues.

 Career

 The Rangers signed Hall as a free agent in 1957.
+In December 1960 he played four games in the National Hockey League for the New York Rangers before being returned to the Kitchener Beavers.
 He also played for a number a minor league hockey teams during his career, including the junior league Flin Flon Bombers (1956–59), Trois-Rivières Lions (1959–60), Vancouver Canuck, and Seattle Totems, among others.
-After playing his last season with the Buffalo Bisons, he retired from hockey in 1969.
+After playing his last season with the Buffalo Bisons, he retired from hockey in 1972.